steffenkoerner/system-design-primer/README.md

 * Messaging

 ### Resiliency
+Every part has a probability of failing, the more moving parts there are, the higher the chance that any of them will fail.
+Eventually, anything that can go wrong will go wrong; power outages, hardware faults, software crashes, memory leaks — you name it.

+To guarantee just two nines of availability, an application can only be unavailable for up to 15 minutes a day.
+That's very little time to take any manual action when something goes wrong.
+And if we strive for three nines, we only have 43 minutes per month available.
+Clearly, the more nines we want, the faster our systems need to detect, react to, and repair faults as they occur.

 * Common Failure Causes
 * Redundancy
 * Fault Isolation
   * Shuffle Sharding
   * Cellular Architectures
 * Downstream Resiliency
+  * timeouts
+  * retries
 * Upstream Resiliency
+ * load shedding
+ * rate-limiting

 ### Maintainability
+* Testing distributed systems
+* CI/CD
+* Monitoring
+  * SLI, SLO, Health
+* Observability
+* Manageability
+  * Change a system without code modification

 ## Security

 This section could use some updates.
 Consider [contributing](#contributing)!